-Here are steps you can take to learn to focus on one thing at a time, and use your time efficiently to accomplish what needs to get done.
+Here are steps you can take to learn to focus on one thing at a time and better your time management to accomplish what needs to get done.

 - Write a list of activities that optimize your focus, and post it at your desk or on your wall.

 - Schedule focus-optimizing activities in your calendar for the week.

 While you have some focus, hit “pause” and plan how you will use your time.
 Using your most focused time to plan will help to alleviate the sense of being unfocused at other times.
 If you begin your work without a detailed plan, you will be much more susceptible to the multitasking trap.

 - Write a master task list of every to-do you can think of.
 Then, using that master list, make a daily to-do list that has only two or three tasks per day.
 Take a guess at how long each task will take.
 Open your calendar and slot the tasks into the day, making sure to leave time for sleeping, eating, commuting, meetings, breaks, and appointments.

 - When it’s time to work on something, write the name of the task on a sticky note, and post it somewhere you can’t miss it.
 If you’ve planned to create an e-mail campaign, write “e-mail campaign” and stick it to your monitor.

 Create motivation.
 When you sit down to focus on the one task you have planned for, you may find that you lack the motivation to get started.
 The good news is that you can learn to create motivation when you need it.
 There are three main motivators for people with ADHD: interest, urgency, and other people.